olemoudi/olemoudi.github.io/_posts/2018-11-13-Why-you-cannot-battle-Phishing-with-user-awareness-campaigns.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Unpopular opinion of the day: <a href="https://twitter.com/hashtag/phishing?src=hash&amp;ref_src=twsrc%5Etfw">#phishing</a> awareness campaigns and teaching your users to stay frosty is a close to useless endeavour.
 A waste of resources.
 Read on to see my point (1/n) /cc <a href="https://twitter.com/troyhunt?ref_src=twsrc%5Etfw">@troyhunt</a> <a href="https://twitter.com/randomdross?ref_src=twsrc%5Etfw">@randomdross</a> <a href="https://twitter.com/sirdarckcat?ref_src=twsrc%5Etfw">@sirdarckcat</a></p>&mdash; Martín Obiols (@olemoudi) <a href="https://twitter.com/olemoudi/status/1062127172629028864?ref_src=twsrc%5Etfw">November 12, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I know anti-phishing is a business that feeds a lot of people but the way this war is fought today just seems off to me.
+I know anti-phishing is a business that feeds a lot of people but the way this war is fought today just seems a bit off to me.

 First, I differentiate targeted phishing campaigns (usually APTs) from massive or moderately massive phishing.
 I don't think I need to point out why you can't fight the former with awareness.

 Massive phishing is like mail spam: Cheap, risk-free and thrives under big numbers.
-1 victim for each 100 targets might seem a low turnover but if you have 100k targets from the same bank figures suddenly get grimmer, while staying cheap for the phisher.
-But 1% is sooo distant from real world figures for phishing click-through from regular users.
-In one of my past gigs we conducted regular internal phishing on employees massively.
-Click-through never went below 10%.
+Getting 1 user to fall for it for each 100 targets may seem a low turnover but if you have 100k targets from the same company... figures suddenly get grimmer.
+Still staying cheap for the phisher.
+But 1% is **so** distant from real world figures for phishing click-through by regular users.

-Awareness campaigns ensued to deliver guidance to people to look out for unexpected emails, not opening attachments or clicking on links.
-Results still randomly ranged between 10% and 20% regularly.
+In one of my past gigs we conducted regular internal phishing campaigns on employees massively.
+Click-through rates consistently went over 10%.
+Awareness campaigns ensued to deliver tips to look out for in unexpected emails, not opening attachments nor clicking on links.
+Results still randomly ranged between 10% and 20% consistently.
 It was common to hear victims state how coincidental it was that Rachel, the phisher, shared first name with some other Rachel who regularly emailed them.
 I don't blame them.

-The message will happen to be believable enough to someone, somewhere.
+The bait will happen to be believable enough to someone, somewhere.
 It just happens.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I am an engineer working for an anti-phishing security company and I confess I have had some -majorly- close calls from our training simulations.
 Everyone gets tired, distracted, or careless, not just unsophisticated people.</p>&mdash; Nathaniel Jones (@thenthj) <a href="https://twitter.com/thenthj/status/1037474559849652225?ref_src=twsrc%5Etfw">September 5, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-And we are just getting started on the "don't click on unknown links" silly security adagio you still often get from awareness campaigns.
+And we are just getting started on the *"don't click on unknown links"*  typical security adagio you still often get from awareness campaigns.

-Yeah right, as if in 2018 you could know where the hundreds of links you click every day take you: link shorteners, open redirects from trusted domains, no status bar preview on touchscreens, TOCTOU, tabnabbing...
+Yeah right, as if in 2018 you could know where the hundreds of links you click every day take you to.
+Consider link shorteners, open redirects from trusted domains, lack of status bar preview on touchscreens, TOCTOU, tabnabbing...

-If you still believe you can prevent users from brainlessly clicking on links, consider also there are links that do not look like links at all.
+If you still believe you can teach users to not click on links brainlessly, consider also that **there are links that do not look like links at all**.

-Exhibit A:
+### Exhibit A:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This is the closest I&#39;ve ever come to falling for a Gmail phishing attack.
 If it hadn&#39;t been for my high-DPI screen making the image fuzzy… <a href="https://t.co/MizEWYksBh">pic.twitter.com/MizEWYksBh</a></p>&mdash; Tom Scott (@tomscott) <a href="https://twitter.com/tomscott/status/812265182646927361?ref_src=twsrc%5Etfw">December 23, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Exhibit B:
+### Exhibit B:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Phishing (or malware) Google Doc links that appear to come from people you may know are going around.
 DELETE THE EMAIL.
 DON&#39;T CLICK. <a href="https://t.co/fSZcS7ljhu">pic.twitter.com/fSZcS7ljhu</a></p>&mdash; zeynep tufekci (@zeynep) <a href="https://twitter.com/zeynep/status/859840026082988038?ref_src=twsrc%5Etfw">May 3, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Exhibit C:
+### Exhibit C:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">How to make paranoid targets click on email link: send a short newsletter about upcoming training courses with small unsubscribe link</p>&mdash; Martín Obiols (@olemoudi) <a href="https://twitter.com/olemoudi/status/595953316858884096?ref_src=twsrc%5Etfw">May 6, 2015</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-OK, people brainlessly click through.
-But at least we can teach them not to put their credentials on untrusted sites right?
-Well just before you start with the awareness there is some prep work you need to do.
+OK, people brainlessly click on links and it's hard to stop them.
+But at least we can teach them not to enter their credentials on untrusted sites right?
+Well just before you start rolling out your awareness campaign there is some prep work you need to do.

-For your awareness campaign to be remotely successful, you need to keep your login pages (that is, the forms where your users put credentials) *consistent*.
+For your awareness campaign to be remotely successful, you need to keep your login pages (that is, the forms where your users put credentials) **consistent**.

 Consistent means you cannot have a myriad of places (URLs, frames, apps) where your users can login (and all with a different UI or CSS).
 Multiple logins, on different sites, UI dialogs, CSS... it's just [bad security urbanism](https://krausefx.com/blog/ios-privacy-stealpassword-easily-get-the-users-apple-id-password-just-by-asking)

-You can only have your users putting credentials on a *single* place.
-If they are not gonna check the URL properly (or they actually can't, more on that later) at least give them a fixed familiar form to mentally refer to when things get ugly. e.g. https://accounts.google.com
+You can only have your users putting credentials on a **single** place.
+If they are not gonna check the URL properly (or they actually can't, more on that later) at least give them a fixed familiar form to mentally refer to when things get ugly. e.g. [https://accounts.google.com](https://accounts.google.com) .
+Teach them it is unusual for random forms popping up in different places to ask them for credentials.

-That helps them build mentally a model of "how does it look when this company asks for credentials".
-Sending them email messages telling them that they won't be asked for a password via email or phone won't help.
-Also, by doing that you retain control and can [properly notify users](https://gsuiteupdates.googleblog.com/2018/06/a-new-look-for-google-sign-in-screens.html) of upcoming changes so they actually expect them
+That helps them build mentally a model of _"how does it look when this company asks for credentials?"_.
+Also, by doing that you retain control of what your users naturally expect and you can [properly notify users](https://gsuiteupdates.googleblog.com/2018/06/a-new-look-for-google-sign-in-screens.html) of upcoming changes in the way you regularly ask for credentials.

 But even if you do that, you still need to give users a way of actually checking whether it is you or some phisher the one asking for the credentials.
 It turns out there is only one way to do that: [The Almighty Browser Address Bar](https://lists.openwall.net/full-disclosure/2011/12/08/6).